Palatinate (newspaper): PalTV

-The first launch of Palatinate TV happened in 2009, when the Palatinate YouTube channel was first created.
-After a few dormant years, including another attempted reboot 2014, it was rebooted in 2021 as PalTV by Station Manager James Tillotson.
+The first launch of Palatinate TV occurred in 2009, when the Palatinate YouTube channel was first created.
+After a few dormant years, including another attempted reboot 2014, it was rebooted in 2021 as PalTV by James Tillotson.
 It was used to host interviews with candidates for the upcoming Student Union elections.
 PalTV has since maintained content production throughout 2021, including interviews, "vox pop" interviews with students, and news coverage of local events.

 PalTV runs a mentorship scheme for students looking to get involved in broadcast journalism.

 In 2021, PalTV was nominated for the Bright Network Impact on Campus Award for "going above and beyond to support their members and the wider university to achieve success, in terms of careers and development of new skills and personal growth."